-A power of attorney gives another person the right to make some or all financial medical decisions on your behalf, but it is a less formal process than adult guardianship; a Rolling Meadows power of attorney lawyer can help you decide whether a power of attorney is appropriate in your case.
+A power of attorney gives another person the right to make some or all financial and medical decisions on your behalf, but it is a less formal process than adult guardianship.
+A Rolling Meadows power of attorney lawyer can help you decide whether a power of attorney is appropriate in your case.

+To help understand when power of attorney may be a good choice, let’s look at a hypothetical example.
 Last year, Alice moved to an assisted living facility after she suffered a fall in her home.
-Although she has enough money to cover her expenses for the foreseeable future, she wants to sell her house, but because of her limited mobility, it is difficult for her to meet with real estate agents and prospective buyers; since she is not buying another house, she is not particular about the sale price.
+Although she has enough money to cover her expenses for the foreseeable future, she wants to sell her house, but because of her limited mobility, it is difficult for her to meet with real estate agents and prospective buyers.
+Since she is not buying another house, she is not particular about the sale price.
 She wants to grant her daughter the authority to sign on her behalf regarding the sale of the house.
 The best choice in this situation is for Alice to sign a power of attorney, designating her daughter as a proxy to sign documents and make financial transactions related to the real estate sale.

 You can also sign a durable power of attorney, where you retain control over your finances for the time being, but in the event that you become incapacitated (so ill that you cannot make your own decisions), the proxy named in the durable power of attorney will have the right to act on your behalf.
 Not every durable power of attorney relates to financial matters; you can also sign a durable power of attorney designating a proxy to make decisions about your medical care.